BiPAP Machine (Bilevel Positive Airway Pressure): Complete Guide for 2026

 What happens during BiPAP treatment?

-• Activation: Switch on the device.
+• Switch on: Turn on the device while seated upright

 How long can someone remain on BiPAP?